torvalds/linux/Documentation/core-api/workqueue.rst

 Guidelines
 ==========

-* Do not forget to use ``WQ_MEM_RECLAIM`` if a wq may process work items which are used during memory reclaim.
+* Do yest forget to use ``WQ_MEM_RECLAIM`` if a wq may process work items which are used during memory reclaim.
 Each wq with ``WQ_MEM_RECLAIM`` set has an execution context reserved for it.
 If there is dependency among multiple work items used during memory reclaim, they should be queued to separate wq each with ``WQ_MEM_RECLAIM``.

-* Unless strict ordering is required, there is no need to use ST wq.
+* Unless strict ordering is required, there is yes need to use ST wq.

 * Unless there is a specific need, using 0 for @max_active is recommended.
 In most use cases, concurrency level usually stays